POSCO-20th-A3/AI-Project-A3/README.md

 Please use the search facility to ensure the same bug hasn't already been submitted and follow our guidelines on how to make a good bug report.

 ### Contacts
+youmin3685@gmail.com

 ### License
+Mit 2.0

+See the LICENSE file for licensing information